anypossiblew/tiven.wang/_posts/articles/hana/2016-12-08-cds-to-odata-for-analytics.md

 > Queries may not be changed in an incompatible way.
 Thay means, existing fields from already delivered queries may not be deleted.<br>
 Fields from delivered OData services my not be removed or renamed, as this would also be an imcompatible change

+> May be get an error from accessing the OData service when you includes the gateway service in exist gateway project, then you can click the button 'Load Metadata' in transaction **/IWFND/MAINT_SERVICE** to refresh the metadata of the OData service.

-## From a CDS to an OData Service
+## Use CDS Annotations for OData Service
 Use another approach to expose CDS view as an OData service.

 ### Create CDS View for Analytics Query
-Create a CDS View used for Analytics Query by annotation `@Analytics.query: true`
+Create a CDS View used for Analytics Query by annotation `@Analytics.query: true`, which select data from Cube CDS view.
+And add annotation `@OData.publish: true` onto the view to publish it to an OData service.

 ```sql
 @AbapCatalog.sqlViewName: 'ZMKT_DIGACC_Q'